dotnet/docs/docs/framework/winforms/controls/how-to-align-and-stretch-a-control-in-a-tablelayoutpanel-control.md

 4. Set the value of the <xref:System.Windows.Forms.Button> control's <xref:System.Windows.Forms.Control.Anchor%2A> property to `Top,Bottom`.
 The <xref:System.Windows.Forms.Button> control stretches to match the height of the cell.

-5. Set the value of the <xref:System.Windows.Forms.Button> control's <xref:System.Windows.Forms.Control.Dock%2A> property to <xref:System.Windows.Forms.DockStyle>.
+5. Set the value of the <xref:System.Windows.Forms.Button> control's <xref:System.Windows.Forms.Control.Dock%2A> property to <xref:System.Windows.Forms.DockStyle.Fill>.
 The <xref:System.Windows.Forms.Button> control expands to fill the cell.

-6. Set the value of the <xref:System.Windows.Forms.Button> control's <xref:System.Windows.Forms.Control.Dock%2A> property to <xref:System.Windows.Forms.DockStyle>.
+6. Set the value of the <xref:System.Windows.Forms.Button> control's <xref:System.Windows.Forms.Control.Dock%2A> property to <xref:System.Windows.Forms.DockStyle.None>.
 The <xref:System.Windows.Forms.Button> control returns to its original size and moves to the upper-left corner of the cell.
 The **Windows Forms Designer** has set the <xref:System.Windows.Forms.Control.Anchor%2A> property to `Top, Left`.

 7. Set the value of the <xref:System.Windows.Forms.Button> control's <xref:System.Windows.Forms.Control.Anchor%2A> property to `Bottom,Right`.
 The <xref:System.Windows.Forms.Button> control moves to the lower-right corner of the cell.

-8. Set the value of the <xref:System.Windows.Forms.Button> control's <xref:System.Windows.Forms.Control.Anchor%2A> property to <xref:System.Windows.Forms.AnchorStyles>.
+8. Set the value of the <xref:System.Windows.Forms.Button> control's <xref:System.Windows.Forms.Control.Anchor%2A> property to <xref:System.Windows.Forms.AnchorStyles.None>.
 The <xref:System.Windows.Forms.Button> control moves to the center of the cell.

 ## See Also
  [TableLayoutPanel Control](../../../../docs/framework/winforms/controls/tablelayoutpanel-control-windows-forms.md)